Food and Stress – What is the Relationship between Food and Stress?

 For many years, both natural health advocates and conventional medical practitioners have warned the world about the connection between stress and the food that we eat.

-Since stress itself can trigger a variety of health conditions or make them worse, it’s imperative that you focus on evaluating whether the food that you eat is making your stress worse or if your stress is causing you to eat very poorly.
+Since stress itself can trigger a variety of health conditions or make them worse, you must focus on evaluating whether the food that you eat is making your stress worse or if your stress is causing you to eat very poorly.

 Here are some nutritional guidelines that will help you shift to a diet that will fully support your stress management efforts: